guancio/swa-android/Day1/README.md

  3. switching to the text view of the editor we can notice that a new attribute as been added to the `TextView` element: `android:textSize="25sp"`

 # Using resources
-Writing constants (expecially strings) in the layout XML file or in a Java source file is discuraged for several reason:
+Writing constants (especially strings) in the layout XML file or in a Java source file is discouraged for several reason:

-* We would like to change the welcome message independently from the bheavior of the app (which is defined in Java) and the graphical layout of the activity
+* We would like to change the welcome message independently from the behavior of the app (which is defined in Java) and the graphical layout of the activity
 * Possibly, we want to translate all messages to a different language